Johann Traeg: Mozart

 Traeg periodically offered works by Mozart for sale in his advertisements in the Wiener Zeitung.
 He was the first (27 Sept.
 1783) to offer copies of the Piano Concertos K. 413, K. 414, and K. 415 after the Paris publisher Jean Georges Sieber had turned them down.
 Halliwell (1998) raises the possibility that the Traeg issue of the concertos may have been not a backup business arrangement with Mozart but rather simply pirated.
 But Edge makes the case that at least some of Traeg's Mozart offerings were in fact created from material acquired from Mozart himself, and thus presumably involved remuneration.

 Traeg was ... in possession of an exceptionally wide variety of works by Mozart, and he was often able to advertise them in the Wiener Zeitung at quite an early date, often not long after the composer finished them or received them from [his childhood home in] Salzburg.
 Under these circumstances, it seems more than plausible that he acquired them directly from the composer.

 Cliff Eisen suggests that following Mozart's death (5 December 1791), Traeg may have been involved in important dealings with his widow Constanze.
 At the time Constanze was faced with a very serious financial situation in light of having two children, the debts her husband left, and (at first) no pension income.
 Eisen writes:

 There is good reason to think that Traeg might have acquired [manuscripts of Mozart's compositions] from Constanze, shortly after Mozart's death in December 1791.
 As early as April 1792 Traeg offered for sale copies of 14 Mozart symphonies; this number was augmented to 15 in August, at which time Traeg also offered an enormous collection of Masses, concertos for piano, violin and horn, cassations, partitas for winds, a horn quintet, the duos for violin and viola, more than 30 dances, and 'various' arias, in score, with Italian texts.
 Where could such a large selection – including many works previously not sold in Vienna – suddenly have come from, except Mozart's estate?

 Edge spells out what may have been happening, and partially endorses Eisen's hypothesis: "One can easily imagine that Constanze, suddenly faced with the prospect of supporting herself and two children while attempting to sort out her deceased husband's chaotic finances, might quickly have decided to sell some of what seemed to her the less obviously important items from her husband's collection in order to raise ready cash.
 Although there is currently no direct evidence to support this conjecture, it is at least plausible."

-Later on, Constanze's dealings with Traeg were less substantial; once her financial situation had become more secure she dealt more often with out-of-town publishers such as Breitkopf & Härtel and Johann André.
+Later on, Constanze's dealings with Traeg were less substantial; once her financial situation had become more secure she dealt more often with out-of-town publishers such as Breitkopf & Härtel and Johann Anton André.
 However, Traeg did issue the first edition (1798) of the Mozart's String Quintet K. 174 (1773), as well a four-hand piano edition of the Fantasia for Mechanical Organ K. 608.